When you think of inversion therapy, what comes to mind?

 Beyond physical but intricately intertwined, a beautiful thing happens with regular use – it fosters a sensory awareness that can connect us to our whole self, give us a sense of peace and calm – and be a reflective, transformative experience for the mind, heart and spirit.

-Next week, we'll be discussing the many benefits of gentle inclining and why it works so well.
+Next week, we'll be discussing the many benefits of gentle inversion and why it works so well.

 Kick back and stay tuned!

 P.S. the cover image is from Anita Colby's book from 1952 called The Beauty Book.
-She called it the "Hollywood Slant on Beauty" and wrote of it as an essential anti-ageing exercise.
+She called the inversion slant board the "Hollywood Slant on Beauty" and wrote of it being an essential beauty and anti-aging exercise device.